kso512/checkmk_agent/README.md

 | checkmk_agent_win_install_src | Short file name of the CheckMK Agent installation file | `"check_mk_agent.msi"` |
 | checkmk_agent_win_plugins | List of Windows plugins to copy to the "plugin" folder" | `"mk_inventory.vbs"` `"windows_updates.vbs"` |
 | checkmk_agent_win_productid | Version-specific "Product ID" to install | `"{B6212139-D124-4782-8F81-05D08203092D}"` |

+### NOTE A

+`checkmk_agent_local_checks_async` and `checkmk_agent_plugin_checks_async` - List of checks to copy to the "plugin" async folders.
+Per the [documentation](https://docs.checkmk.com/latest/en/localchecks.html#cache):

+> The output of local checks, like that of agent plug-ins, can be cached.
+This can be necessary if a script has a longer processing time.
+Such a script is then executed asynchronously and only in a defined time interval and the last output is cached.
+If the agent is queried again before the time expires, it uses this cache for the local check and returns it in the agent output.

+The format of these lists is as follows:

+    300:
+      - ""
+    600:
+      - ""
+    900:
+      - ""
+    1800:
+      - ""
+    86400:
+      - ""

 ## Dependencies